2021 Abu Dhabi Grand Prix: Final laps

 On lap 53, a crash at turn 14 for Nicholas Latifi, who was fighting for position with Haas' Mick Schumacher and had dirty tyres after going off circuit at turn 9, brought out the safety car.
-Hamilton again stayed out without pitting because he would have lost track position had the safety car period not ended, while Verstappen pitted behind him for a fresh set of the softest available tyres.
+Hamilton again stayed out without pitting because he would have lost track position had the safety car period not ended, while Verstappen pitted for soft tyres.
 Pérez retired under the safety car due to oil pressure.
 After Verstappen's pit stop, he retained second, but with five lapped cars (those of Lando Norris, Fernando Alonso, Esteban Ocon, Charles Leclerc, and Sebastian Vettel) between himself and Hamilton (in first).
 As the debris from Latifi's crash was being cleared by the race marshals, the lapped drivers were initially informed that they would not be permitted to overtake.
-On lap 57 Masi gave the direction that only the five cars between Hamilton and Verstappen were to unlap themselves.
+On lap 57, Masi gave the direction that only the five cars between Hamilton and Verstappen were to unlap themselves.

 Immediately after Vettel passed the safety car to join the lead lap, race control announced the safety car would enter the pits at the end of the lap to allow for a final lap of green-flag racing, leading to angry remonstrations from Mercedes team principal Toto Wolff.
-On the final lap, Verstappen used his fresh soft tyres to pass Hamilton into turn 5 to take the lead of the race.
-He held off counter-attacks from Hamilton to win the race and his first World Drivers' Championship, with Hamilton in second and Ferrari driver Carlos Sainz Jr. in third.
+On the final lap, Verstappen passed Hamilton into turn 5 to take the lead of the race.
+He held off counter-attacks from Hamilton in turns 6 and 9 to win the race and his first World Drivers' Championship, with Hamilton in second and Ferrari driver Carlos Sainz Jr. in third.
 AlphaTauri driver Yuki Tsunoda finished in a career-best fourth place, after overtaking Bottas.
 Mercedes gained enough points to win their eighth consecutive Constructors' title, extending their own record.
 Over the radio, Wolff appealed to Masi to reinstate the order of the penultimate lap, to which Masi gave the reply: "Toto, it's called a motor race, ok?
 We went car racing."